white paper

 CMC Strategy

 As a result, a good deal of the CMC work must be invested prior to initiating Phase I studies.
-The change of formulation will result in new methods, technology, analytics, dosage form and procedures.
+The change of formulation will result in new methods, technology, analytics, dosage forms and procedures.
 Previously conducted research into test methods and metabolic studies will help determine the formulation.
 Subsequently, the systems need to prove the extended-release product meets safety and effectiveness requirements will be considered.

 Matrix Systems